Primary Materials: Cloth, glue, metal mesh, tape, phonebook paper, wax paper, paper napkins, lead sheets, acrylic paint.

 There are five tentacles on the head to represent the flower’s five petals.
 As for the general sweeping shape of the tentacles, I drew inspiration from a hairstyle I thought had an interesting asymmetry to it.
 (Yes, this is my second project partly inspired by a haircut.)

 I thought it would be funny to make the face shaped like a heart.
-I knew I was going to put mesh in the eyes, so I used this opportunity to disregard human proportions and go big.
+I knew I was going to put mesh in the eyes when it’s being worn, so I used this opportunity to disregard human proportions and go big.

 I discovered this early enough in the process that I was able to come up with a solution.
 I glued lead sheets into the other side.
 It took a surprisingly large amount of weight to balance things out.
 Health risk?
 It’s sealed under tape, cloth, glue, and paint, so I probably won’t be rushed off to the hospital too soon.

 For painting I did the thinned-out paint technique that I have used multiple times before.
-Although on this project I also performed some dry brushing to spread the purple around to my satisfaction, and ended up painting the face straight red, brushing on a little purple afterward to soften it slightly.
+I also performed some dry brushing to spread the purple around to my satisfaction, and ended up painting the face straight red, brushing on a little purple afterward to soften it slightly.

 This has an adjustable elastic chin strap glued inside.
 It’s the first time I’ve put a strap on something that doesn’t need it to be wearable.
 The strap lowers the comfort level a bit, as to be useful it needs to be somewhat tight; but it greatly raises the sticking power of the mask.
-Indeed, I can turn my head upside down and this won’t fall off, and I can move quickly or expressively without it rattling around.
-It feels more like a “performance” mask than anything I’ve made, so any trade off in comfort is well worth it.
+I can turn my head upside down and this won’t fall off, and I can move quickly or expressively without it rattling around.
+It feels more like a “performance” mask than anything I made before, so any trade off in comfort is well worth it.